EvaJF/AdvisIL/README.md

 ### 1. Get the datasets

-1. ImageNet subsets :
+__a) ImageNet subsets__

+We consider six datasets which are sampled from ImageNet.
+The three datasets are thematic, and were obtained by sampling leaf ImageNet classes which belong to the “food”, “fauna”, and “flora” sub-hierarchies, respectively.
+The three other datasets were obtained by randomly sampling classes from ImageNet.
+Each dataset contains 100 classes, with 340 images per class for training, and 60 images for testing.
+Each sampled class is only used in one dataset.

 **Prerequisite** : access to ImageNet 21K full database.

-For each subset, run the following commands to get the images in a dedicated folder, and to compute the mean and standard deviation of the colour channels.
+For each ImageNet subset, run the following commands to (1) get the images in a dedicated folder, and (2) compute the mean and standard deviation of the colour channels.

 * RANDOM0 subset